unboxed/unboxed.co/source/blog/2016-11-09-digital-customer-programme-discovery-phase-show-tell-7-with-newham-council.md

 - Further resident feedback, in the form of conversations and interviews with stakeholders at the homeless triage center, has been gathered
 - This has then been used and applied to further iterations on the next prototype stage
-- The team are now constantly addressing the question: “Can we do more to help both residents and the council team?”
+- The team are now constantly addressing the question: “Can we do more to help both residents and the council team?”<br/>
 <br/>

 # 3. Housing Register service prototype